Multiple Country Stars Join Forces On ‘Simple Man’ Tribute That Will Leave You In Awe

-On Monday night (July 9) in Nashville, a whole host of country stars who grew up on Skynyrd’s music chose to honor the Rock and Roll Hall of Famers by performing an entire show’s worth of their songs.
+In July 2018 Nashville, a whole host of country stars who grew up on Skynyrd’s music chose to honor the Rock and Roll Hall of Famers by performing an entire show’s worth of their songs.
 Fans were treated to stellar covers of some of Skynyrd’s greatest hits, including “Tuesday’s Gone,” “The Ballad of Curtis Loew,” and “Free Bird.”

 Of course, no Skynyrd tribute concert would be complete without “Simple Man.”

 One of the first songs Skynyrd ever released, “Simple Man” was included on the band’s debut album (Pronounced ‘Lĕh-‘nérd ‘Skin-‘nérd).
 Written by late lead singer Ronnie Van Zant and guitarist Gary Rossington, the song is perhaps one of the most emotional and meaningful in Skynyrd’s entire collection.

 “Simple Man” has been used countless times in popular culture, and has been covered even more times than that.
 One of the most high-profile covers was performed by Skynyrd’s fellow Southern rockers Gov’t Mule during a 2014 concert special held in Skynyrd’s honor.

 Another country star who performed that night was Randy Houser, who delivered a powerhouse performance of a lesser-known Skynyrd track, “Whiskey Rock-A-Roller.”